XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 3. Write Anything You Like in the role box.
 Write HTML in the render box.
 Note that all `{{{username}}}` written in the render box will be replaced by real username.

 **Example of role**

 Displaying the role:

 ![Role Display](https://github.com/XiaoGeNintendo/public-resource-hut/raw/master/screen1.PNG)

 Setting the role:

 ![Role Setting](https://github.com/XiaoGeNintendo/public-resource-hut/raw/master/screen2.PNG)

 # Mail System
-Mail System will improve the experience of users on HHSOJ.
-It is introduced in 1.16.
+Mail System is introduced in 1.16.
 It is divided into three parts:

 - Email Verify System
 - Contest Notification System